OsmanKAYI/full-stack-roadmap/vscode/extensions.md

 ## snippets that will supercharge your Vue workflow.
 code --install-extension sdras.vue-vscode-snippets

-# vuetify-snippets
-## code snippets for rapid and fast development of user interface using vuetifyjs.
-code --install-extension gaiyaobedmathias.vuetify-snippets

 # WakaTime
 ## an open source VSCode plugin for metrics, insights, and time tracking automatically generated from your programming activity.
 code --install-extension wakatime.vscode-wakatime